elbader17/billmobile-repiolon/README.md

 Then, click "Next" to install all of these components.

-_*If the checkboxes are grayed out, you will have a chance to install these components later on._
+Note: If the checkboxes are grayed out, you will have a chance to install these components later on.

 Once setup has finalized and you're presented with the Welcome screen, proceed to the next step.